 COMPANY: Remis Rapido y Curioso: +54 9 387 615 7439

 What to do in Iruya: Lookout Spots & Hiking Trails

 Que hacer in Iruya?
 What is there to do in Iruya?
 In this precious town, there are many great lookout spots and hiking trails for every level of traveler.
 Here are my recommendations.

 This is the easiest lookout to get to.
 It sits just above the city center.
 If you follow the Calle San Martin up and around, you’ll arrive in just 15 minutes.
 From there, you have a fantastic view overlooking the town of Iruya and the surrounding mountains.
 You can also take a look across the river and up the mountain where another mirador sits: Mirador del Condor.

 LEVEL: Easy (just a little steep)

 I was told it is best to reach this lookout around 3-4 in the afternoon because that is when the condors fly around the area.
-I reached the top around 1:30pm and didn’t see any condors, so there could be truth to that.
+I reached the top around 1:30 pm and didn’t see any condors, so there could be some truth to that.
 The route up is quite steep, and as everyone will tell you, go slowly, one step at a time.
 Heed that advice.
-It would be almost impossible to go very fast at all.
+It would be almost impossible to go fast.
 Once you reach the top though, it’s very worth it.
-You can see the road in and out of town, the road that leads to San Isidro, and the entire town of Iruya down below.
+You can see the road in and out of town, the road leading to San Isidro, and the entire village of Iruya below.